anders94/raspberry-pi-home-automation/README.md

 multi-light-switch.js
 ---------------------
-Connects to a server to publish events and works as a four position lightswitch for two lights.
+Connects to the server (IP is manually set in the source) via MQTT and publishes light switch events.
+It works as a four position lightswitch for two lights.
 See the video for a demonstration of this in action.